ch4mpy/spring-addons/samples/tutorials/README.md

 **Used to authenticate a client on behalf of an end-user (physical persons).**

 0. client and resource server fetch OpenID configuration from the OIDC Provider
 1. the frontend "exits" to redirect the unauthorized user to the authorization server using system browser.
 If the user already has an opened session on the authorization server, the login succeeds silently.
-Otherwize, the user is prompted for credentials, biometry MFA tokens or whatever has been configured on the OP.
+Otherwise, the user is prompted for credentials, biometry MFA tokens or whatever has been configured on the OP.
 2. once user authenticated, the authorization-server redirects the user back to the client with a `code` to be used once.
-This redirection happens in the sytem browser used to initiate the `authorization_code` flow.
+This redirection happens in the system browser used to initiate the `authorization_code` flow.
-3. client contacts authorization-server to exchanges the `code` for an access token (and optionally ID & refresh tokens).
+3. client contacts authorization-server to exchange the `code` for an access token (and optionally ID & refresh tokens).
 4. the frontend sends REST requests to the resource server by the intermediate of the OAuth2 client (which replaces the session cookie with an `Authorization` header containing a `Bearer` access token)
 5. resource server validates access token (using JWT public key fetched once or introspecting each token on the OP) and takes access-control decision